Deriving Neural Scaling Laws from the statistics of natural language: Conclusions

 Despite the considerable practical impact of scaling laws, a quantitative theoretical understanding of their underlying mechanisms has remained elusive.
 Here, we propose a theory for the data-limited learning curve exponents of LLMs trained on natural language, elucidating how the autoregressive loss depends jointly on context length and dataset size.
 Remarkably, all parameters entering our theory can be inferred directly from empirical language statistics, enabling stringent tests of its predictions.

 In physics, phase transitions are characterized by universality classes: large sets of systems that share the same critical exponents.
 This notion is also central in the present context: which model architectures and training dynamics give rise to the scaling exponent and behavior we propose?
 The inability of kernel methods or shallow networks to learn even simple toy models of context-free grammars \cite{cagnetta_how_2024} suggests that they lie outside this universality class, and exhibit much worse exponents than those reported here.
-An interesting possibility to explore is that a broad class of deep architectures — potentially including state-space models and even CNNs — do fall into the universality class discovered in this paper, which corresponds to a horizon limited learning mechanism in which the loss is dominated by the finiteness of data-dependent prediction time horizon, rather than by the suboptimality of predictions {\it within} this time horizon.
+An interesting possibility to explore is that a broad class of deep architectures — potentially including state-space models and even CNNs — do fall into the universality class discovered in this paper, which corresponds to a horizon-limited learning mechanism in which the loss is dominated by the finiteness of data-dependent prediction time horizon, rather than by the suboptimality of predictions {\it within} this time horizon.
 If so, the broad class of architectures falling into this universality class would share the same (data-set dependent) power law exponents for their learning curves, across all datasets, while differing perhaps substantially in their non-universal prefactors.

 Lastly, our work seems to indicate a fundamental limit to the performance that LLMs can achieve that is solely determined by the statistical structure of the dataset.
 For example, at first sight it would seem unlikely that the structure of language can be learned in a limited data (small $P$) and large horizon/context scale (large $n$) regime where even pairwise correlations do not yet emerge from noise.
-However, this guess is not true in all generality: in simple toy models of hierarchical data, although the performance of transformers agree with the present framework, CNNs can actually perform better thanks to translational equivariance~\cite{cagnetta_scaling_2025}.
-Although this observation may not hold for natural languages, it suggests the tantalizing possibility of an as yet undiscovered universality class of architectures and learning algorithms that could exhibit superior data-limited learning curves with larger exponents than those theoretically derived and empirically measured here.
+However, this guess is not true in all generality: in simple toy models of hierarchical data, although the performance of transformers trained on predicting the last token of a sequence agrees with the present framework, CNNs can actually perform better thanks to translational equivariance~\cite{cagnetta_scaling_2025}.
+Although this observation may not hold for natural languages trained on next-token prediction, it suggests the possibility of an as-yet undiscovered universality class of architectures and learning algorithms that could exhibit superior data-limited learning curves with larger exponents than those theoretically derived and empirically measured here.